Kommander Andrei Malakov

 - Fighting Dirty - RNG 5".
 Target friendly Faction warrior model.
 If the model is in range, a model hit by its next basic melee attack this turn becomes knocked down.

 - Sneak - RNG 5".
 Target friendly Faction warrior model/unit.
 If the model/unit is in range, it gains Prowl.
 Models are not affected while out of formation.
-(Prowl - While this model has concealment, it gains stealth.)
+(Prowl - While a model with Prowl has concealment, it gains stealth.)

 - Throat Cutter - RNG 5".
 Target friendly Faction warrior model/unit.
 If the model/unit is in range, it gains Backstab.
 Throat Cutter lasts for one turn.
-(Backstab - While completely within the back arc of an enemy model, this model gains an additional die on its attack and damage rolls against that model.)
+(Backstab - While completely within the back arc of an enemy model, a model with Backstab gains an additional die on its attack and damage rolls against that model.)

 - Sucker! - If this model is directly hit by an enemy ranged attack, choose a friendly non-incorporeal warrior model within 3" of it to be directly hit instead.
 That model is automatically hit and suffers all damage and effects.